 It can also look like narrating to the child while performing daily caregiving activities such as changing their diapers to support the child’s active participation in their care routines while building trust and respect.
 To be effective at responsive caregiving:

-Take the time to get to know the infants in your care - What foods do they like/dislike?
+• Take the time to get to know the infants in your care.
+What foods do they like or dislike?
 What toys do they like or dislike?
 What seems to interest them?
 What is their daily schedule?

-Communicate with parents - Take the time to build a strong relationship with the infant’s parents.
+• Communicate with families.
+Take the time to build a strong relationship with the infant’s families.
 This will also help you glean the information you need to be a responsive caregiver.
-Talk to the baby’s parents about their personality, emotional cues, daily schedule, likes, and dislikes.
+Talk to the baby’s family about their personality, emotional cues, daily schedule, likes, and dislikes.

 Teaching empathy to toddlers and preschoolers